Generic name: succimer (SUCK sih mer)

 Drink plenty of liquids to keep your kidneys working properly so they can help eliminate the lead from your body.

 Succimer is usually given daily for 19 days in a row.
 You may need to receive more than one course of treatment.
 Use succimer regularly to get the most benefit.
-Get your prescription refilled before you run out of medicine completely.

 Use this medicine for the full prescribed length of time.
 Your symptoms may improve before the lead is completely cleared from your body.